 Study Permits

-Please keep in mind that your study permit is not an entry document.
-To enter Canada, you will most likely require either a Temporary Resident Visa (TRV) OR an Electronic Travel Authorization (eTA).
-No separate application is required for these
+A study permit is not an entry document.
+To enter Canada, you will most likely require either a Temporary Resident Visa (TRV) OR an Electronic Travel Authorization (eTA), depending on your country of citizenship.

 Since your initial study permit application can take time to put together, we recommend that you apply for your study permit well before you plan to travel.
 Ideally, you should apply as soon as you receive a Letter of Acceptance from the University of Lethbridge.